Valle Vista, California

-Valle Vista (Spanish for "View Valley") is an unincorporated area in Riverside County, California, United States and is located in the San Jacinto Valley.
+Valle Vista (Spanish for "View Valley") is an unincorporated area in the Inland Empire region of Riverside County, California, United States and is located in the San Jacinto Valley.
 Valle Vista is adjacent to and east of the cities of San Jacinto and Hemet.
 The population was 16,194 at the 2020 census, up from 11,036 at the 2010 census.
 For statistical purposes, the United States Census Bureau has defined Valle Vista as a census-designated place (CDP).

 Geography

 According to the United States Census Bureau, the CDP has a total area of 7.1 sqmi, of which, 6.9 sqmi of it is land and 0.2 sqmi of it (2.94%) is water.

 Climate

 Valle Vista, generally has year-round pleasant weather, with hot summers and mild, wet winters.
 On average, the warmest month is August.

 The highest recorded temperature was 115 °F (46 °C) in 2004.
 On average, the coolest month is December.

 The lowest recorded temperature was 9 °F (−13 °C) in 1974.
 The maximum average precipitation occurs in February.